oicr-ibc/cssscl/README.rst

 To install the cssscl package you now have two options:
 -------------------------------------------------------

+**Option A**

-1. Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.
+Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.

-  i.
-Download the cssscl package
+1. Download the cssscl package

   .. code-block:: bash